angezid/advanced-mark.js-playground/README.md

 Warning: 100% security is currently under the question.

-Note: be reasonable, do not export big HTML test content, due to security reason, nobody will dare to import your export (only who trust you).
+Note: be reasonable, do not export big HTML test content.
+For security reasons, nobody will dare import your export (only those who trust you).
-Locate and leave only problematic place(s) which can be easily visually examine.
+Locate and leave only problematic area(s) which can be easily visually examine.

 ### Things you need to know

 There are two test content modes - Text and Html .
-If you want to add a HTML content, you need to switch to the Html mode.
+If you want to add HTML content, you need to switch to the Html mode.
 An `object` option was added to the Accuracy selector, just to enable an `accuracy` object editor.
 This option is not part of the mark.js library.

-If you enable custom editor, the program evaluate the whole internal code (see 'Internal code' which appears below the 'Results').
+If you enable the custom editor, the program evaluates the whole internal code (see 'Internal code' which appears below the 'Results').
-Otherwise, only the option that accept Objects, Arrays or RegExp are evaluated.
+Otherwise, only the options that accept Objects, Arrays or RegExp are evaluated.

-The generated code for all other than default option is in the 'Generated code'.
+The generated code for all options other than the default option is in the 'Generated code'.

 Note:
 - due to limitations of the standard library, the next/previous buttons functionality with `acrossElements` option may not work as expected in the Text mode.
-In the Html mode and in the 'Ranges' tab for both libraries expected behavior - next/previous mark element.
 - dealing with big Html content is slow, especially in Html mode, so I added some limits on syntax/matches highlighting
 - if you change `mark` element name, highlighting of matches won't work in the Html mode.